It’s no secret that here at contentgroup, we can tend to get a bit fan-groupie when talking about UK government communications.

 Crucial to seeing your framework flourish is teamwork and collaboration.
 As we learnt from the debate of generalisation vs specialisation, building a team packed with a variety of skills is more beneficial than a team specialising in one single area.

 The video below looks at how the GDS content design team functions.
 Rather than delegating tasks, they function through collaboration with one another, letting them focus on high-quality content.
 Not only this, by working together they work towards a better understanding of their audience.

 Like the role the OASIS model plays in creating and executing ideas, it also plays a crucial role in determining what does and doesn’t work, as well as where to go next.

-Crucial to any task, not just communications activity, is looking at your results and evaluating what worked and what didn’t.
-This is built in to the OASIS model, and with analytic functions inbuilt to nearly all communication platforms now, it’s easier than ever.
+Crucial to any task, not just a communications activity, is looking at your results and evaluating what worked and what didn’t.
+This is built into the OASIS model, and with analytic functions inbuilt to nearly all communication platforms now, it’s easier than ever.

 - Celebrate and reflect on your success

 Now, here’s a fun one.
 Once the approach has been completed, you have permission to give yourself a pat on the back and celebrate your successes (you’re welcome).

 Watch how the GDS work towards celebrating their accomplishments in this video by the Guardian.